Chinese Film Festival Kicks Off At PNCA - UrduPoint

 Chinese Film Festival Kicks Off At PNCA

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Jul, 2019 ) :One of the largest Chinese cultural events, Chinese Film Festival, Wednesday opened with the screening of hit Chinese movie 'The Founding of a Republic' here at Pakistan National Council of Arts.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Jul, 2019 ) :One of the largest Chinese cultural events, Chinese Film Festival, Wednesday opened with the screening of hit Chinese movie 'The Founding of a Republic' here at Pakistan National Council of Arts (PNCA).

 In collaboration with Ministry of Information and Broadcasting, the festival aimed to promote the celebrations of the 70th founding anniversary of People's Republic of China and the 68th anniversary of the establishment of diplomatic relationship between China and Pakistan.